Low-Cost-Dronemag/Arduino-Mag/README.md

 In order to store the recorded data we need some sort of microSD card interface.
 We use the HiLetgo W5100 ethernet shield (https://www.amazon.com/Ethernet-Shield-Network-Expansion-Arduino/dp/B00AXVX5D0), $20.99, which has a built-in microSD slot.
 The provided code stores magnetic and GPS location/date/time values to a microSD card, which can be transferred to a computer for further use using an SD reader.

+A power supply is necessary to run the Arduino.
+We use an 11.1v battery.
+The battery alone was too strong and caused issues with the Arduino.
+Tyical resistors would burn up when set between the battery and the Arduino, so we use a 10 Ohm resistor rated for 100 W to ensure proper power is delivered to the Arduino.

 # Sensor Wiring

 Figure () depicts the wiring diagram.
-The ethernet shield is plugged into the top of the Arduino, and we use the following connections. <br />
+The ethernet shield is plugged into the top of the Arduino, and we use the following connections.

 DRV425EVM (with the bottom pin as pin 1) <br />
 1 -> 5v <br />
 2 -> gnd <br />